sveiae/website/_posts/2021-03-01-why-test-driven-security.md

 # Solution: Test critical security controls - often
 > What gets measured gets done —supposedly not Peter Drucker after all.

-What we need to gain clarity, quickly, is to perform tests, and get immediate feedback, on the state of our most important security controls.
+What we need in order to gain clarity, quickly, is to perform tests, and get immediate feedback, on the state of our most important security controls.
 This is a much better way than dreaming up ideal architectures, being overwhelmed by hundreds of pages of compliance documents, or worrying about the latest security news.

 **What we need to do is:**
 * Know **what is critical** to test.